mavlink/MAVSDK-docs/en/cpp/README.md

 ## Contributing/Extending

 The [Contributing](../contributing/README.md) section contains everything you need to contribute to the C++ API, including topics about building the SDK from source code, running our integration and unit tests, and all other aspects of core development.

+> **Tip** Developers who want to create plugins and contribute to the API will need to [build the library ](../contributing/build.md) (and other programming language wrappers) from source.